Ph.D. (Curriculum and Teacher Education) Stanford University, 2005

 Teacher Preparation for work with Emergent Bilinguals

-Tom Levine is an Assistant Professor in the Curriculum & Instruction Department of the Neag School of Education, and also an Executive Editor for the journal Teaching and Teacher Education.
+Tom Levine is an Associate Professor in the Curriculum & Instruction Department of the Neag School of Education, and also an Executive Editor for the journal Teaching and Teacher Education.

 From 1998-2000, Tom was the Associate Director of the New England China Network at Primary Source; he designed and led workshops on China for elementary and secondary teachers, led teacher study tours to China, and supported teachers in designing lessons on peoples traditionally excluded from social studies curricula.
 Tom spent 2000-2005 at Stanford, where he earned a Ph.D. in Teacher Education and won Stanford Graduate Fellowship and a Spencer Foundation Dissertation Fellowship.
 He taught high school social studies from 1987 to 1995.
 Tom’s wife is Korean; Tom and Jihee are raising their twin daughters to be bilingual and bicultural.

 Levine, T.H., Mitoma, G., Anagnostopolous, D.O., & Roselle, R.S. (accepted).
 Exploring the Nature, Facilitators, and Challenges of Program Coherence in a Case of Teacher Education Program Redesign Using Core Practices.
 Journal of Teacher Education. https://journals.sagepub.com/doi/abs/10.1177/00224871221108645?journalCode=jtea